-Figure 3(b) illustrates how simple pattern matching techniques can be employed to predict, at least near term the evolution of B_z , particularly when there are coherent variations, such as during the passage of a MC.
-The prediction was made by taking the previous 24 hours of B_z data from a point shortly after a large ICME was detected by Wind and sliding this window along the entire time series, computing the Euclidean distance (essentially an estimate of χ^2) between it and the full dataset (blue curve).
+Figure 4 illustrates how simple pattern matching techniques can be employed to predict, at least near term, the evolution of B_z , particularly when there are coherent variations, such as during the passage of a MC.
+The prediction was made by taking the previous 24 hours of B_z data from a point shortly after a large ICME was detected by Wind and sliding this window along the entire time series back to 1975, computing the Euclidean distance (essentially an estimate of χ^2).
 We then chose the best 20 matches and used the data during the following 24 hours of each match as a prediction for the current time.
-These are shown by the grey traces in Figure 3(c).
+These are shown by the grey traces in Figure 4.
 The ensemble average of these traces is shown in red and compared with the actual data (thick black line).
 No attempt was made to "tune" or tweak this comparison, yet the correlation was ~ 0.8 .
 We believe it demonstrates that these techniques, and important refinements to them may be a useful addition to our prediction tool chest.
 Our illustration here has been limited to a simple one-to-one mapping of the profiles.
-Given the variability in scale size of transient phenomena, we anticipate incorporating dynamic time warping (DTW) to uncover similarities in time series where the structures are either moving at different speeds, have expanded in a non-linear way (Keogh & Pazzani, 1998; Ding et al., 2008; Keogh et al., 2001, 2004), or have substantially different spatial/temporal scale (Moldwin et al., 2000).
+Given the variability in scale size of transient phenomena, we anticipate incorporating dynamic time warping (DTW, Figure 3(c)) to uncover similarities in time series where the structures are either moving at different speeds, have expanded in a non-linear way (Keogh & Pazzani, 1998; Ding et al., 2008; Keogh et al., 2001, 2004), or have substantially different spatial/temporal scales (Moldwin et al., 2000).